 Disturbed state is an operational state which entails that all consumption is being met, but that the frequency, voltage or transmissions are not within acceptable limits and that normal state cannot be achieved in 15 minutes.
 Also see operational states.

 Elbas trading is power trading in Elbas at Nord Pool Spot.
-Elbas trading can take place in Sweden, Finland, Western Denmark and Eastern Denmark prior to and during the day of operation after Elspot trading has finished.
+Elbas trading can take place prior to and during the day of operation after Elspot trading has finished.